uvishka/Big_Data_Assignment_1/README.md

 ### Terminal 2: Start the Consumer

-The consumer needs to be running first (or simultaneously) to process messages.
+In the second terminal, run the consumer to simultaneously process messages.

 ```bash
 python consumer.py